 Gherib, the first female president of Manouba University, believes that women should overcome the obstacles that they face to reach leadership positions because “this increases female students’ confidence in their abilities and promotes their ambition to reach an advanced position.”

-Egypt lags Tunisia in its proportion of female university presidents, and only 10 percent of Egyptian higher-education leaders are women, in the most populous country in the Arab world.
+Egypt lags behind Tunisia in its proportion of female university presidents; it is the most populous country in the Arab world, but only 10 percent of higher-education leaders are women,

 “I do not think the ratio is satisfactory compared to Egyptian women’s potential,” said Siham Ali, executive director of the Center for Egyptian Women’s Legal Assistance, a non-profit legal support and skill development organization.
 “The problem is not only in the ratio but in the societal mind-set that still regards women as deficient and fights them even if they have succeeded in achieving top management positions.”